 Football: Ibrahimovic in dock, Leicester win again

-Manchester United striker Zlatan Ibrahimovic is likely to face disciplinary action after appearing to elbow Bournemouth's Tyrone Mings during Saturday's fiery 1-1 draw in the Premier League.
+Liverpool punished Arsene Wenger's selection gamble with a crucial 3-1 win over spluttering Arsenal, while Manchester United star Zlatan Ibrahimovic could face disciplinary action after appearing to elbow Bournemouth's Tyrone Mings in a fiery 1-1 draw on Saturday (Mar 4).

 - Posted 05 Mar 2017 03:21

-LONDON: Manchester United striker Zlatan Ibrahimovic is likely to face disciplinary action after appearing to elbow Bournemouth's Tyrone Mings during Saturday's fiery 1-1 draw in the Premier League.
+LONDON: Liverpool punished Arsene Wenger's selection gamble with a crucial 3-1 win over spluttering Arsenal, while Manchester United star Zlatan Ibrahimovic could face disciplinary action after appearing to elbow Bournemouth's Tyrone Mings in a fiery 1-1 draw on Saturday (Mar 4).

+Wenger sprang a major surprise by leaving Alexis Sanchez on the bench and the Chile forward was badly missed as Arsenal were blown away in the first half at Anfield.

+With Mesut Ozil also absent, due to illness, Arsenal were ill-equipped to match Jurgen Klopp's fired-up side, who took the lead in the ninth minute when Roberto Firmino met Sadio Mane's cross with a cool finish at the far post after sloppy Arsenal defending.

 Ibrahimovic, who also squandered a penalty, told BBC Sport: "You have the TV, you can see the images.
 I jump up and jump high and he (Mings) jumps into my elbow.
 It is not my intention to hurt someone."